dwight9339/aquarium-light-ramping-scripts/README.md

         direction: "down"
 ```

-## FAQ
-- Q: Which curve should I use?

-    Sine Curve: Best for natural-looking sunlight transitions and plant growth.
-    S-Curve: Great for perceptually smooth ramps and algae control.

-- Q: What if my lights don't respond correctly?

-Ensure the entity_id in the script matches your light's ID in Home Assistant.
-If you’re still having issues, create an Issue on this repo.
-Contributing
+## Contributing

-We welcome contributions!
+Contributions are welcome!
 If you have ideas for improving the scripts or want to add new features:

-    Fork the repository.
-    Submit a pull request with your changes.
+- Submit a pull request with your changes.
-    Include a detailed description of the feature or improvement.
+- Include a detailed description of the feature or improvement.

 ## Support

-If you encounter any problems, feel free to:

-    Create an Issue: Provide details about the problem, including your setup and any error messages.
+If you encounter any problems, feel free to create an Issue.
+Please provide details about the problem, including your setup and any error messages.
-    Check the Discussions: Join the conversation to get help or share your ideas.

 License